ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 > **Note:** AutoTLS is not a replacement for Let's Encrypt or other TLS certificate authorities.
 It's a complementary service for getting a TLS certificate for your Kubo node's unique PeerID without the need for your own domain name.

-AutoTLS is provided as a public good service and operated by [Interplanetary Shipyard](https://ipshipyard.com) and will be available on an opt-in basis with [Kubo 0.32.0](https://github.com/ipfs/kubo/releases/tag/v0.32.0).
+AutoTLS is provided as a public good service and operated by [Interplanetary Shipyard](https://ipshipyard.com) and is available on an opt-in basis with [Kubo 0.32.0](https://github.com/ipfs/kubo/releases/tag/v0.32.0).

+We're also working on an opt-in version of AutoTLS for js-libp2p and the Helia stack which should be available soon.

 We encourage you to try it out and give feedback.

 ## Delegated Routing HTTP API